saffronsoftware/Dom.coffee/README.md

 #### `.parent()`
 ##### Returns
-The element's parent DOM element (not a Dom.coffee instance).
+A Dom instance with the element's parent.

 #### `.closestParent(selector)`
 ##### Arguments
 * `selector`: A selector string

 ##### Returns
-The closest parent of this element that matches `selector`.
-A DOM element (not a Dom.coffee element) is returned.
+A Dom instance with the closest parent of this element that matches `selector`, or null if none is found.

 #### `.find(selector)`
 ##### Arguments
 * `selector`: A selector string

 ##### Returns
-This element's children that match `selector`.
-DOM elements (not Dom.coffee instances) are returned.
+A new Dom instance with the element's children that match `selector`.

 ### Checks